arindas/proglog/README.md

 ## Changelog

+### v0.2.0 Chapter 2 - Add a protobuf definition for Record
+Created a protobuf definition for log record at ./api/v1/log.proto and generated corresponding go stubs for it using `protoc`

+Created a convenience Makefile for easily generating go stubs in the future.

 ### v0.1.0 Chapter 1 - Basic append only log implementation
 Implemented as basic append only log and presented it with a simple REST API